Tujunga Wash: About

-Big Tujunga Dam was built by Los Angeles County and completed in 1931.
-Big Tujunga Reservoir can hold 5,960 acre.ft of water.
-In the Los Angeles Flood of 1938 it was tested.
-The dam underwent a seismic retrofit, completed in July 2011, which included doubling the thickness of the gravity arch dam.
-Hansen Dam was built by the United States Army Corps of Engineers and completed in 1940.
-Hansen Reservoir can hold 74,100 acre.ft of water.
-Their primary purposes are flood control, although they also provide some groundwater recharge.
-Water cannot percolate in the lower portion of the watershed because it is so urbanized that there is little bare ground and streambeds have been transformed into concrete channels, and the water flows too fast in the upper reaches of the watershed to sink into the ground very much.
-As a result, the majority of the water is discharged into the ocean.
+The Big Tujunga Dam was constructed by Los Angeles County and completed in 1931.
+The resulting Big Tujunga Reservoir has a capacity of 5,960 acre.ft.
+Although the dam was tested during the Los Angeles Flood of 1938, it required a seismic retrofit to meet modern safety standards.
+Completed in July 2011, the retrofit included doubling the thickness of the gravity arch dam.
+Downstream, the United States Army Corps of Engineers completed the Hansen Dam in 1940, creating a reservoir capable of holding 74,100 acre.ft.

+While the primary purpose of these facilities is flood control, they also facilitate groundwater recharge.
+However, the efficiency of natural recharge within the watershed is limited by geographical and urban factors.
+In the upper reaches, high flow velocities prevent significant soil absorption.
+In the lower watershed, extensive urbanization has replaced bare ground with concrete-lined channels, further inhibiting percolation and resulting in the majority of runoff discharging into the ocean.

 In 1969, there was a flood in the Tujunga Wash.
-Water flowed down a formerly inactive channel and entered a large gravel pit 15 to 23 m deep.
-The channel bed degraded by about 4 m, leading to the failure of three highway bridges and the loss of seven homes.
+Water flowed down a formerly inactive channel and entered a large gravel pit 50 to 75 ft deep.
+The channel bed degraded by about 12.5 ft, leading to the failure of three highway bridges and the loss of seven homes.